To enrich the lives of children and adults with disability and chronic illness.

 The Woodlands signature programs, expert staff and adapted facilities are all designed around our mission to enrich the quality of life for individuals and families navigating the journey of disability and chronic illness.
 We also collaborate with other nonprofits serving individuals with special needs to deepen our offerings and expand resources available to participants and caregivers.

 Our barrier-free environment encourages everyone, of every ability and disability, to safely explore what’s possible and discover new levels of independence.
-Hands-on experiences guided by our caring staff help to reinforce social, cultural, environmental, recreational and spiritual growth.
+Hands-on experiences guided by our caring staff help to reinforce social, cultural, environmental, recreational and life skills growth.
 Participation is encouraged at every level, and celebrated in a welcoming and approachable group setting such as our camps, retreats, clubs and events.

 OUR WORK + OUR PROMISE